How to test the Siteimprove CMS Plugins

 - Install the plugin as described in the CMS specific plugin installation guide which can be found via the Siteimprove CMS plugin page.
 In most cases, this will require someone with admin rights in the CMS and someone with technical knowledge of the CMS.

-- The Siteimprove Account owner should be the first one to log in and agree to the terms and conditions.
+- The Siteimprove Account Owner should be the first one to log into the plugin in the CMS with their Siteimprove platform credentials and agree to the terms and conditions.

 - Now you can navigate the installed CMS Plugin to test that it works as expected.
 See "How to navigate the Siteimprove CMS Plugin".